 Penalties for Non-Compliance

 Facilities certified as Low Impact Hydropower must maintain compliance with all Low Impact Hydropower criteria and with these Marketing Guidelines.
-If the LIHI Governing Board determines that a certified facility has committed any violation of these Marketing Guidelines, or if the Governing Board finds that a material misrepresentation of fact was made, the Governing Board may take some, any, or all of the following actions:
+If LIHI finds that a Certified facility has committed a significant violation of the terms of the LIHI Certification, or if LIHI finds that a material misrepresentation of fact was made in any submission from an applicant or Certificate holder, and such violation or material misrepresentation is not corrected within thirty (30) days after the facility receives written notice from the Executive Director, the Governing Board may:

 Support of the Low Impact Hydropower Certification Program or of the Low Impact Hydropower criteria also does not imply endorsement of any facility certified pursuant to the Certification Program or any resulting power product.
 Supporters of the Low Impact Hydropower criteria, and officers and staff of the Low Impact Hydropower Institute, reserve the right to individually endorse or otherwise comment upon facilities receiving Low Impact Hydropower certification and resulting power products.
 In addition, support of the Low Impact Hydropower Certification Program or of the Low Impact Hydropower criteria does not imply endorsement of any level of power consumption.
 Supporters of the Low Impact Hydropower criteria, and officers and staff of the Low Impact Hydropower Institute, reserve the right to promote energy conservation as an alternative to power generation.

 The term “Low Impact Hydropower” should not be published or used in a way that implies that a certified facility has no environmental impacts.
 In addition, the certification of some facilities as Low Impact Hydropower does not mean and should not imply that the Low Impact Hydropower Institute or its supporters, officers or staff are labeling other hydropower facilities as high impact.